Joseph1977/benraz-mcp-server/README.md

 ## Features

-- Integrates with Brave Search API for web search functionality.
+- Implements the Machine Control Platform (MCP) protocol using Server-Sent Events (SSE) for bi-directional communication.
-- Integrates with the National Weather Service API for weather data.
+- Exposes tools for web search (Brave, Google) and weather information.
 - Modular and extensible architecture for adding more services.

 ## Prerequisites